Alzheimer's Association Champions

 Alzheimer's Association meets all 20 Better Business Bureau Charity Standards

 The Zenith Society plays a direct role in shaping and advancing Alzheimer's research through the Zenith Fellows Awards program.
-This program supports senior scientists who have made significant contributions to the field and who continue to pursue promising, innovative approaches to early detection, causes, treatment and prevention.
-Annually, members review research grant proposals and vote on a select number to fund.
-As the chosen projects move forward, members have exclusive access to progress reports and one-on-one contact with the lead researchers.
+This program supports senior scientists who have made significant contributions to the field and who continue to pursue and fund promising, innovative approaches to early detection, causes, treatment and prevention.
+Annually, members review research grant proposals and have exclusive access to progress reports and one-on-one contact with the lead researchers.

 In addition, members also have year-round opportunities to connect with leading researchers in a variety of intimate settings, including the Alzheimer's Association International Conference (AAIC).
 This annual gathering brings together the world's leading dementia scientists to exchange information and Zenith members have an exclusive invitation to attend.